Yuba City Wrongful Death Lawyer

 Can Wrongful Death Also be Homicide?

-If there is a concurrent criminal matter related to the incident that caused your loved one's death, it is sometimes better to let the criminal case conclude before attempting to settle the civil wrongful death matter.
+If there is a concurrent criminal matter related to the incident that caused your loved one’s death, it is sometimes better to let the criminal case conclude before attempting to settle the civil wrongful death matter.
 If the defendant is found guilty of criminal charges, they will nearly always be found responsible for damages in the civil matter.
-Even if the criminal case does not result in a finding of guilt, the burden of proof is not as high in a civil matter as it is in a criminal case.
+Even if the criminal case does not result in a finding of guilt, the burden of proof is not as high in a civil matter as in a criminal case.
 That is why you often see high-profile civil lawsuits filed in cases even after a defendant was found not guilty at the criminal trial.
 Again, a Yuba City wrongful death lawyer can help you navigate these legal complexities and help you make the best decisions for you and your family.

 Who Can File a California Wrongful Death Lawsuit?